 There are three options for displaying the determined data:

-Daily: If you select this method, each day in the date range receives a column.
+Daily: If you select this method, each day in the date range will have a column.

-Weekly: If you choose this method, SAP Business One lists the columns by week number in the year.
+Weekly: If you select this method, SAP Business One lists the columns by week number in the year.

 Moving average price in SAP Business One